 Visit part of push for greater trade access for kiwifruit and onion industries

-A delegation from New Zealand’s horticultural sector is set to visit India this December, according to reporting from Farmers Weekly.
+A delegation from New Zealand’s horticultural sector is set to visit India this December, according to a report in Farmers Weekly.

 As part of the tour, representatives from the New Zealand kiwifruit, onion, avocado and stonefruit sectors will visit New Delhi and Mumbai.